we-make-websites/wmw-coding-guidelines/liquid/README.md

 {% endfor %}
 ```

-* In areas where client can customise the content do not assume that they will want to display every part of a section's settings
+* In areas where the client can customise the content do not assume that they will want to display every part of a section's settings
 * Wrap each setting in a `{% if %}` to hide it if no content is entered
-* Use `!= ''` rather than `{% if condition %}` or `!= blank` as it is more reliable, it is possible for a setting to existing if it previously had a value
+* Use `!= ''` rather than `{% if condition %}` or `!= blank` as it is more reliable, it is possible for a setting to exist if it previously had a value
-* When testing make sure the styling maintains, clients will expect it to work with missing settings
+* When testing make sure the section does not appear visually broken, the client will expect it to work with missing settings

 ### [Conditional spacing](#conditional-spacing)